alex/what-happens-when/README.rst

 where [other headers] refers to a series of colon-separated key-value pairs formatted as per the HTTP specification and separated by single newlines.
 This assumes the web browser being used doesn't have any bugs violating the HTTP spec.
 This also assumes that the web browser is using HTTP/1.1; otherwise, it may not include the Host header in the request, and the version specified in the GET request will either be HTTP/1.0 or HTTP/0.9.

 HTTP/1.1 defines the "close" connection option for the sender to signal that the connection will be closed after completion of the response.
 For example,

-plaintext
-Copy code
 Connection: close
 HTTP/1.1 applications that do not support persistent connections MUST include the "close" connection option in every message.